 Hanging meat weight is the raw butcher weight of the meat.
 The cost to prep the meat is based on the hanging meat weight and not the final weight of the prepared meat.
 Butchering usually costs about $0.55 per pound of hanging meat weight.

 Will I Save Money On Beef Costs To Raise A Cow?
-Beef consumption can be broken into two categories; higher-end cuts and lower end cuts.
-If you primarily eat lower cost cuts, such as the meat used for hamburger or roasts, you won’t save money.
-If you primarily like to eat higher-end cuts such as those used for steaks or filets, then you will save money.
+You won’t save money if you primarily eat lower-cost cuts, such as the meat used for hamburgers or roasts.
+You will save money if you primarily like to eat higher-end cuts such as those used for steaks or filets.
+Beef consumption can be broken into two categories: higher and lower.

 |Retail Cost||Total Cost||Raised Cost||Total Cost|